 City of Carrollton Prepares for Potential Winter Weather

 When temperatures are near freezing, businesses and residents need to pay close attention to their irrigation systems.
-In the winter, the City receives numerous requests to sand roadways and sidewalks that are frozen and slippery due to irrigation overspray.
+On very cold days, the City of Carrollton receives numerous requests to sand roadways and sidewalks that are frozen and slippery due to irrigation overspray.
 This creates a safety hazard for pedestrians and drivers, and you can be held accountable if your system caused the problem.
 The City’s Water Quality Team issues warnings and/or notices of violation, as well as citations to property owners who allow their irrigation systems to run during a freeze event.
 This is a critical step in protecting our community members and minimizing City expenditures for ice control.
 To report a running sprinkler system during temperatures 32 degrees or below, call 972-466-3135.